nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * **Route**: Searches for bus routes from your location to your intended destination.
 * **Dine**: Seeks dining options for you to explore culinary world of NUS.
-* **Fav**: Saves your commands for you to have a personalised user experience catered to your needs.
+* **Favourites**: Saves your commands to text files for you to have a personalised user experience catered to your needs.

 Skip the tight squeeze near information boards and use Nav@NUS today!